Technical reasons to choose FreeBSD over GNU/Linux

 Unless you have a very specific need to use GNU/Linux, such as specific support for hardware, you will usually experience a greater sense of overview, control and harmony when you run and manage FreeBSD.

-This means that maintainers on FreeBSD has to spend an extra amount of time to make sure that applications such as Firefox compile and work on FreeBSD.
+This means that maintainers on FreeBSD have to spend an extra amount of time making sure that applications such as Firefox compile and work on FreeBSD.
 And often when problems arise the Mozilla developers doesn't pay as much attention to the issues as they do when problems arise on Linux, Windows or OSX.
 The same goes for other Linux centric third party applications.

+I am personally running FreeBSD on both servers and desktop workstations.
 One of my main workstations runs FreeBSD with i3 as the window manager.
-I have an identical setup running Arch Linux on the same machine on a different hard drive.
-From a pure desktop usage perspective you cannot see any difference what so ever and there is no reason to run Arch Linux over FreeBSD as a desktop operating system, neither performance wise, simplicity wise, or for any other reason - with the only exception being if you have unsupported hardware.
+I have an identical setup running Arch Linux on the same machine on a different hard drive as I occasionally need Linux.
+From a pure desktop usage perspective you cannot see any difference what so ever, neither performance wise, simplicity wise, or for any other reason.

 It is a real shame that FreeBSD hasn't received the same amount of attention as GNU/Linux.
 In many many cases, especially on production servers and in commercial usage, a company can gain much by running FreeBSD rather than Linux and often the only reason why they do run Linux is because of habit and a lack of knowledge about FreeBSD.